dziugaspeciulevicius/Information-Security/README.md

 **Encryption** - Takes plaintext and key information from input fields and encrypts the text.
 Encrypted text is saved into a database file.

 **Decryption** - To decrypt text a key is needed which was entered during text encryption.
+Encryption key is stored with encrypted text, which needs to be fixed.